aergoio/aergolite/README.md

 * the administrator
 * each authorized node

-If the transaction requires special rights, the AergoLite library will fire the user transaction sign callback function.
+If the transaction requires special rights, the AergoLite library will send it to be signed by the adminstrator.
 Otherwise it will automatically sign it using the node's private key.

-At least one node on your network need to register a function that will be used to sign transactions from the administrator
+If no Ledger device is used on your network, then at least one node needs to register a function that will be used to sign transactions from the administrator

 Example in Python: